pragmaticivan/nestjs-otel/README.md

       },
       ignoreRoutes: ['/favicon.ico'], // You can ignore specific routes (See https://docs.nestjs.com/middleware#excluding-routes for options)
-      ignoreUndefinedRoutes: false, //Records metrics for all URLs, even undefined ones },
+      ignoreUndefinedRoutes: false, //Records metrics for all URLs, even undefined ones
+      prefix: 'my_prefix', // Add a custom prefix to all API metrics },
   },
 });